turtledb/NuGetSpecs/site/Specs/Working/Showing-Package-Dependents.markdown

 ## Non-goals:

 1. Showing multiple levels of dependents or a dependency graph is not required for the below reasons :
-    a.
-A dependency graph can grow big too easily for popular packages with lots of nodes and edges and it would be difficult to interpret any data out of it.
+    1. A dependency graph can grow big too easily for popular packages with lots of nodes and edges and it would be difficult to interpret any data out of it.
-    a.
-We need to deal with cases like "Circular dependency" and it might be a performance hit while loading package page.
+    1. We need to deal with cases like "Circular dependency" and it might be a performance hit while loading package page.
-    a.
-As a package author, I would be only interested in the packages that are directly dependent on me and not on in-direct dependencies.
+    1. As a package author, I would be only interested in the packages that are directly dependent on me and not on in-direct dependencies.
-    a.
-In any case, if it is required to find the in-direct dependents, users can do it by an extra click – go to the dependent package’s page and view its dependents.
+    1. In any case, if it is required to find the in-direct dependents, users can do it by an extra click – go to the dependent package’s page and view its dependents.
 1. This will be just a Gallery feature and we will not be integrating it with the client side (to be able to view all the dependents of a package from all the feeds).
 Such feature can be added as an extension to NuGet.exe or NPE by the community, but it will not be a first class feature in VS.

 ## Open questions: